byrd-laif/soilMakers/readme.md

 #### An opportunity for the creation of something new and beautiful.

 ***Putting nature on the balance sheet.
 Bio-Logical Eco System Services; Transforming an Environ-mental withdraw to an Environ-mental Deposit for the future.
-Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Earth Care Commodities and Services.***
+Mobilizing bio-resources (organic refuse) and converting them into bio-gold, Bio-Logical Earth Care Commodities and Services.***

 Today’s young generation are being handed the biggest challenge of all; *'Cultivating Biodiversity'* the symbiotic living *'Fabric of Life'* of this planet.